Aqueelmiq/Point-Partition-Algorithm/README.md

 An efficient Greedy Algorith to approximate best lines for point partitioning using axis parallel lines

-use
+--
+use for a normal greedy solution
+--

  `
- ./gradlew runGreedy for a normal greedy solution
+ ./gradlew runGreedy
  `

-use
+--
+use for an advanced greedy solution
+--
  `
- ./gradlew runEfficient for an advanced greedy solution ` use
+ ./gradlew runEfficient
  `
+--
- ./gradlew graph to generate graphs for each solution instance `
+use to generate graphs for each solution instance
+--
+ `
+ ./gradlew graph
+`